Skip to main content

 note

-In this article, I'm using port 8080 because Joomla has used it in his default docker-compose.yml file.
+In this article, I'm using port 8080 because Joomla has used it in his default composer.yaml file.
 You're not forced to use that one, you can perfectly use 80 and not 8080.
 In my daily work, I'm using ports 80, 81, 82, 83, ... varying the second figures for my projects.

 Did you prefer PostgreSQL or MariaDB